Define the function f(t) = exp(-pi * t^2)

 This figure was using a layout engine that is incompatible with subplots_adjust and/or tight_layout; not calling subplots_adjust.

-We are able now to compute the Fourier transform of a function using the quadrature method of rectangles.
-Let’s characterize this approximation.
+We are now able to compute the Fourier transform of a function using the left rectangle quadrature method.
+Let’s take a closer look at the characteristics and limitations of this approximation.

 import numpy as np